ifoxfoot/fqacalc/README.md

 ## Wetness metric

 `fqacalc` has one wetness metric, which calculates the mean wetness coefficient per site.
-Wetness coefficient is based off of the USFWS Wetland Indicator Status.
+The wetness coefficient is based off of the USFWS Wetland Indicator Status.
 Negative wetness coefficients indicate a stronger affinity for wetlands, while positive wetland coefficients indicate an affinity for uplands.